msamiyu/LASSO-REGRESSION-MODEL-FOR-PREDICTING-GDP-USING-MACROECONOMIC-VARIABLES/README.md

 **Conclusion**

 In this short essay, we examined how GDP could be predicted using other macroeconomic variables.
 To achieve this objective, we used a machine learning approach of Lasso regression to continue work in Part1 when we evaluated how each additional variable impacted our regression fit by comparing the VIF’s and the p-values at a 5% significant level.
 The Lasso regression model appears to be a suitable regularization technique that helps overcome the multicollinearity effect in the linear regression base model by forcing some parameters to zero and help us with feature selection.
 The r-squared obtained seems more reliable, and the RMSE for both train and test data gave a minimal prediction error.
+It also prevents overfitting that might have ocurred in the regression model output.
 In contrast, the machine learning approach helps in prediction accuracy.

 **References**